microsoft/MLOS/README.md

 - an "optimizer" service abstraction (e.g. `register()` and `suggest()`) so we can easily swap out different implementations methods of searching (e.g. random, BO, etc.)
 - provide some helpers for automating optimization experiment runner loops and data collection

-For these design requirements we intend to reuse as much from existing OSS libraries as possible.
+For these design requirements we intend to reuse as much from existing OSS libraries as possible and layer policies and optimizations specifically geared towards autotuning over top.

 ## Getting Started